-In addition to the documents listed on the Pre-Interview Checklist in this package, DV applicants should also bring the following items to your visa interview: Appointment information printed from the "Entrant Status Check" on the E-DV website.
-Documents showing that you have either a qualifying high school education OR have two (2) years of qualifying work experience in the last five (5) years immediately prior to application (for the principal applicant only; more information is available online).
-Payment in cash of the \$330 Diversity Visa Application Fee for each applicant.
+Documents showing that you have either a qualifying high school education OR have two (2) years of qualifying work experience in the last five years immediately prior to application (for the principal applicant only; more information is available online).

+Payment in cash of the \$330 Diversity Visa Application Fee.